WICG/view-transitions/explainer.md

 # Design
 Let's take the example below which shows how the API can be used by a developer to animate the background and a shared element on a same origin navigation (MPA).
 The SPA equivalent of this case is one where the old document is mutated into the new document via DOM APIs.
 See [API Extensions](#api-extensions) for more code examples.

+Note that the API shape below is tentative and used to explain the core feature design.

 ### Old Document
 ```
 <html>